McCleary--Rubin reconstruction for simple forest-skein groups: A class of examples

-{\bf An infinite tree made from $x$.} Recall a \emph{quasi-tree} with \emph{cell} $x$ ($x$ being a tree) is a tree built by inductively gluing together copies of $x$ (see \cite[Section 1.1.1]{Brothier-Seelig24} for a precise definition).
+To understand the action of $B_\1$ we now partition the Cantor space into infinitely many cones which are adapted to $B_\1$.
+First, recall that a \emph{quasi-tree} with \emph{cell} $x$ ($x$ being a tree) is a tree built by inductively gluing together copies of $x$; see \cite[Sec.~1.1.1]{Brothier-Seelig24}.
 Define $T_x$ to be the \emph{infinite} quasi-right-vine having cell $x$.
 In other words $T_x$ is constructed by starting with $x$ and inductively gluing another copy of $x$ to the last leaf.
 For example